18 Best Usability Testing Tools in 2024: Comparison Guide

 Methinks is a video research platform for usability testing from A to Z.

-1. Create a project and set up tasks with benchmark for testers to perform;
+• Tools include the ability to create a project and set up tasks with benchmarks for testers to perform;

 7. Useberry